smithy-lang/smithy/CONTRIBUTING.md

 3. Follow the same coding style as the rest of the project.
 4. Add new test cases that exercise the change and covers all non-trivial branches.
 5. Ensure that running `./gradlew clean build` completes successfully.
+6. Write a changelog entry using [`./changes/new-change`](.changes/README.md).
-6. Commit to your fork using clear commit messages by following the guidance at [How to Write a Git Commit Message](https://chris.beams.io/posts/git-commit/).
+7. Commit to your fork using clear commit messages by following the guidance at [How to Write a Git Commit Message](https://chris.beams.io/posts/git-commit/).
-7. Send us a pull request, answering any default questions in the pull request interface.
+8. Send us a pull request, answering any default questions in the pull request interface.
-8. Pay attention to any automated CI failures reported in the pull request, and stay involved in the conversation.
+9. Pay attention to any automated CI failures reported in the pull request, and stay involved in the conversation.

 GitHub provides additional documentation on [forking a repository](https://help.github.com/articles/fork-a-repo/) and [creating a pull request](https://help.github.com/articles/creating-a-pull-request/).